objcio/articles/2014-12-10-debugging.md

 ### The issue

 We received a bug report where quickly tapping on a button that presented a popover dismissed the popover but also the *parent* view controller.
-The first part of reproducing the issue was covered since we got a sample that showed the exact issue.
+Thankfully a sample was included, so the first part of reproducing the bug was already taken care of.

 ![](dismiss-issue-animated.gif)